INTHOP: A Second-Order Globally Convergent Method for Nonconvex Optimization: Methodology

 \subsubsection{INTHOP:F}

-The line search framework finds the next iterate $\mathbf{x}_{k+1}$ based on the search direction $\mathbf{p}_k$ and the step length $\theta_k$:
+The line search framework finds the next iterate $\mathbf{x}_{k+1}$ based on the search direction $\mathbf{p}_k$ and the step length $\theta_k$

 The INTHOP algorithm with fixed interval size, denoted as INTHOP:F, is given in Algorithm~\ref{algo:GlobalStructure}.
-We select two iteration counts, $t$ and $k$.
+We select two iteration counters, $t$ and $k$.
 The former functions as the outside iteration counter, while the latter serves as the inner iteration counter.
-The iteration counter $t$ is updated when the Hessian is computed.
+The iteration counter $t$ is updated whenever Hessian is computed.
 In contrast, $k$ is updated whenever a new iterate is generated.
 At the beginning of iteration $k$, we check whether the gradient norm is less than the pre-defined tolerance or if the number of iterations has exceeded.
 If either of the conditions is satisfied, we terminate and return the solution.
 Otherwise, we check whether the current iterate $\mathbf{x}_k$ lies in the interval $[\mathbf{x}_t^L, \mathbf{x}_t^U]$.
+To avoid confusion, we note that $\mathbf{x}_t$ is equal to that iterative point $\mathbf{x}_{k}$ for which Hessian is updated whenever $\mathbf{x}_{k}$ does not belong to the interval $[\mathbf{x}_{t-1}^L, \mathbf{x}_{t-1}^U]$.

-Hessian modification becomes essential whenever the current iterate \(\mathbf{x}_k\) exits the interval around which the previous Hessian was computed because the difference between $\nabla^2 \mathcal{L}_t$ and $\nabla^2 {f}_k$ may not be bounded.
+The Hessian modification becomes essential whenever the current iterate \(\mathbf{x}_k\) exits the interval around which the previous Hessian was computed because the difference between $\nabla^2 \mathcal{H}_t$ and $\nabla^2 {f}_k$ may not be bounded.
 At such points, we establish a new interval of length \(\delta\) centered at \(\mathbf{x}_t\), and compute the interval Hessian within this region.
 This localized approximation captures the curvature of the objective function over the updated interval and informs the subsequent search directions.
 One approach to construct intervals is to expand the interval around the current iterate symmetrically, as given in Algorithm \ref{algo:SymInt}.